benlaguroun/responsive-landing-page/README.md

 Type-safe using DTOs and interfaces

-✅ Features
+- Features
-✅ SEO optimized (title + meta tags)
+- SEO optimized (title + meta tags)

-✅ Fully responsive
+- Fully responsive

-✅ Dark mode support
+- Dark mode support

-✅ Type-safe (no any)
+- Type-safe (no any)

-✅ Dynamic rendering of content (features, etc.)
+- Dynamic rendering of content (features, etc.)

-✅ Optimized images using next/image
+- Optimized images using next/image

-- Bonus Optimizations
-  Used next/image for performance image loading
+- Used next/image for performance image loading

-Tailwind’s utility classes for lightweight styling
+- Tailwind’s utility classes for lightweight styling

-Clean and reusable component structure
+- Clean and reusable component structure

 - Collaborators
   Invite sent to @ie76